 What about my employer’s regular super contribution?

-Your salary sacrifice agreement must be in addition to the compulsory Superannuation Guarantee.
-Your employer must not include any part of your salary sacrifice into their mandatory super contributions (that’s a rule!)
+Your salary sacrifice agreement should be in addition to the compulsory Superannuation Guarantee.
+Your employer should not include any part of your salary sacrifice into their mandatory super contributions.

 “But I have no spare $ to sacrifice”